-The more responsibility we are willing to accept, the more power we will have to be able to create the results we want because we won’t be controlled by someone or something externally.
+The more responsibility we’re willing to accept, the more power we’ll have to create the results we want because we won’t be controlled by someone or something externally.

-Here are five things we can do to start becoming more responsible for everything that happens in our lives.
-The more we integrate these things into our lives, the more confident we’ll be, which will help us improve in the areas that are important to us.
+Here are five things we can do to become more responsible for everything that happens in our lives.
+The more we integrate these things into our lives, the more confident we’ll be, which will help us improve in the areas important to us.

 - Become an observer of your thoughts.
-Everything we do or don’t do and our emotional start is affected by our thoughts.
-The more we are willing to question our thoughts, the more we will challenge ourselves to think better, more empowering thoughts.
-One way to observe our thoughts is by having a regular practice of being still and in silence.
+Everything we do or don’t do and our emotional state is affected by our thoughts.
+The more we’re willing to question our thoughts, the more we’ll challenge ourselves to think better, more empowering thoughts.
+One way to observe our thoughts is to have a regular practice of being still and in silence.
 This can be done through meditation or just focusing on our breathing.

 - Continually ask for feedback.
-We often don’t know how we come across or how our words or actions may be affecting others.
-When we ask for feedback, we may get insights we are not aware of that can help us change some of the things we are doing that may not be serving us.
+We don’t always know how we come across or how our words or actions may affect others.
+When we ask for feedback, we may get insights we’re not aware of that can help us change things we’re doing that may not be serving us.

 - Own up to your mistakes.
 We all make mistakes.
 A responsible person owns up to what they did wrong rather than make excuses for why things did not work out.
-Mistakes should be seen as feedback that our way has not worked.
+Mistakes should be seen as feedback our way hasn’t worked.
 They’re also an opportunity to do things differently next time.

 - Only focus on what you can control.
-Instead of giving attention to things outside of ourselves and beyond our control, it is more valuable to focus on the outcomes we can influence.
+Instead of giving attention to things outside of ourselves and beyond our control, it’s more valuable to focus on the outcomes we can influence.
 The things we can control includes what we feed our minds, our thoughts, our emotions and our behaviours or actions we take.
-Once we align what we can control to the outcomes we want, we will create better results easier and faster.
+Once we align what we can control to the outcomes we want, we’ll create better results easier and faster.

-The quality of our lives is directly proportional to how much responsibility we are willing to take.
-As we start taking more and more responsibility for all aspects of our lives, we will find that we have the power to create the results we want and design our lives exactly the way we’d like to.
+The quality of our lives is directly proportional to how much responsibility we’re willing to take.
+As we take more and more responsibility for all aspects of our lives, we’ll find we have the power to create the results we want and design our lives exactly the way we’d like to.